 Have you been served by the Department of Home Affairs with a Notice of Intention to Consider Cancellation (NOICC) or a decision to cancel your substantive visa?
 We understand how stressful, upsetting and traumatizing this experience can be.
 At Visa Plan, our experienced migration lawyers can help you win, giving you another chance to stay in Australia lawfully.

-Procedures in Visa Cancellation
+Australian Visa Cancellation

-The Department may automatically cancel your Australian visa without prior notice in certain and limited circumstances.
-For example, this automatic cancellation may be exercised when you have accumulated a substantial criminal record, committed sexual offences against a child, or are serving a sentence of imprisonment.
-It may also apply when any of the grounds under section 128 of the Migration Act exist and you are physically outside Australia.
+The Department may cancel your Australian visa without prior notice in certain limited circumstances.
+For example, automatic visa cancellation may occur when you have accumulated a substantial criminal record, committed a sexual offence against a child, or are serving a sentence of imprisonment.
+It may also apply when any of the grounds under section 128 of the Migration Act are present and you are physically outside Australia.

-General Cancellation Powers
+General Powers of Visa Cancellation

-- Section 501: Cancellation on character grounds.
+- Section 501 Cancellation may occur generally on character grounds.